Steven J. Balla

 - [email protected]

 Areas of Expertise

 American politics, Chinese politics, regulation, government consultation and public participation in the policymaking process

-Steven J. Balla is Associate Professor of Political Science, Public Policy and Public Administration, and International Affairs, and a Senior Scholar at the George Washington Regulatory Studies Center, and Research Director of the George Washington Confucius Institute.
+Steven J. Balla is Associate Professor of Political Science, Public Policy and Public Administration, and International Affairs.
+He is Co-Director of the George Washington Regulatory Studies Center, and Research Director of the George Washington Confucius Institute.
 He researches government consultation and public participation in policymaking in the United States and China.
 He has on two occasions served as a consultant to the Administrative Conference of the United States, drawing on his research on public commenting in the U.S. rulemaking process to make recommendations for how to improve regulatory policymaking.
 He has twice served as a Fulbright Scholar in China, at Peking University in Beijing and Nankai University in Tianjin.
-He is currently working on projects on congressional oversight of regulatory policymaking, public commenting on midnight regulations, polarization in public commenting on proposed rules, and the responsiveness of Chinese government officials to public feedback on draft laws and regulations.
+He is currently working on projects on congressional oversight of regulatory policymaking, public commenting on midnight regulations, polarization in public commenting on proposed rules, and Chinese government consultation and responsiveness to public feedback on draft laws and regulations.

 PhD, Political Science, Duke University

 BA, Government and Economics, Franklin and Marshall College